 Hand to hand

 If your role involves meeting partners such as clients, prospects, suppliers, then handing over your business cards is very much the done thing.
-You may consider something to store your cards and the cards your receive like this branded, laser engraved card holder.
+You may consider something to store your cards and the cards you receive like a branded business cardholder.

 Trade fairs and exhibitions and networking events provide the perfect opportunity to press your business card into the palms of people that matter within your sector.
 When you have an event in the calendar, be sure to check stocks and reorder business cards if necessary.